36-bit computing: History

 Prior to the introduction of computers, the state of the art in precision scientific and engineering calculation was the ten-digit, electrically powered, mechanical calculator, such as those manufactured by Friden, Marchant and Monroe.
 These calculators had a column of keys for each digit, and operators were trained to use all their fingers when entering numbers, so while some specialized calculators had more columns, ten was a practical limit.
 Computers, as the new competitor, had to match that accuracy.
 Decimal computers sold in that era, such as the IBM 650 and the IBM 7070, had a word length of ten digits, as did ENIAC, one of the earliest computers.

 Early binary computers aimed at the same market therefore often used a 36-bit word length.
 This was long enough to represent positive and negative integers to an accuracy of ten decimal digits (35 bits would have been the minimum).
 It also allowed the storage of six alphanumeric characters encoded in a six-bit character code.
-Computers with 36-bit words included the MIT Lincoln Laboratory TX-2, the IBM 701/704/709/7090/7094, the UNIVAC 1103/1103A/1105 and 1100/2200 series, the General Electric GE-600/Honeywell 6000, the Digital Equipment Corporation PDP-6/PDP-10 (as used in the DECsystem-10/DECSYSTEM-20), and the Symbolics 3600 series.
+Computers with 36-bit words included the MIT Lincoln Laboratory TX-2, the IBM 701 and 704/709/7090/7094/7040/7044, the UNIVAC 1103/1103A/1105 and 1100/2200 series, the General Electric GE-600/Honeywell 6000, the Digital Equipment Corporation PDP-6/PDP-10 (as used in the DECsystem-10/DECSYSTEM-20), and the Symbolics 3600 series.

-Smaller machines like the PDP-1/PDP-9/PDP-15 used 18-bit words, so a double word was 36 bits.
+Some smaller machines, such as the PDP-1 and the PDP-4/PDP-9/PDP-15 series, used 18-bit words, so a double word was 36 bits.

 These computers had addresses 12 to 18 bits in length.
 The addresses referred to 36-bit words, so the computers were limited to addressing between 4,096 and 262,144 words (24,576 to 1,572,864 six-bit characters).
 The older 36-bit computers were limited to a similar amount of physical memory as well.
 Architectures that survived evolved over time to support larger virtual address spaces using memory segmentation or other mechanisms.